akdasari1980/terraform_linux_academy/course-notes.md

 For this section, the `storage` module was started and introduced some new resources.
 Direct links to the documentation for those resources have been added to the module's source code via comments.

+## Storage Part 2: Root Module Files

+This lesson focused on bringing the storage module's resources into the root module.
+We did a `terraform destroy` on the standalone `storage` deployment to to confirm the redeployment of the storage module from the root so that the state may be tracked there.